sebagomez/azurestorageexplorer/README.md

 ### Docker

 There's a docker image at [sebagomez/buildazurestorage](https://hub.docker.com/r/sebagomez/buildazurestorage) that you can use to build the solution.
-Just start the container with the `build.sh` and execute the `container-build.sh` script inside of it.
+Just start the container with the `docker-run.sh` and execute the `container-build.sh` script inside of it.